rdebru/Plotly_Belly/README.md

 ### Purpose

+* The purpose of the assigment is to

-	* Create a Horizontal Bar Chart
+- Create a Horizontal Bar Chart
-	* Create a Bubble Chart
+- Create a Bubble Chart
-	* Create a Gauge Chart
+- Create a Gauge Chart
-	* Customize the Dashboard
+- Customize the Dashboard
-	* deploy the project to github pages
+- deploy the project to github pages

 * Also customized the dashboard
 * Added an image to the jumbotron.